 The Honda Fit is one of the best cute cars out there.
 Whether you get a model a few years old or buy new, your kid will be driving one of the safest vehicles on the road.
 This subcompact even came with a rearview camera as standard equipment so your first-time driver could see all around them.

-There is even a Tire Pressure Monitoring System on board so you ensure they get home safely.
+There is even a Tire Pressure Monitoring System on board so you ensure they get home safely, and keep your car care routine nice and streamlined.
 With the Vehicle Stability Assist and Traction Control, the brake and engine pressure automatically adjust if an understeer or oversteer situation is occurring.

 4. 2017 Smart ForTwo